ssmirr/appdev-chapters/very-best-api.md

 /venues
 ```

-should show a list of all neighborhoods.
+should show a list of all venues.

 ### /venues?neighborhood_id=[ANY EXISTING NEIGHBORHOOD ID]